Gulf War syndrome: Depleted uranium

 The Gulf War included the first widespread combat usage of depleted uranium (DU), in tank kinetic energy penetrator and autocannon rounds.
 DU has been suggested as a possible cause of Gulf War syndrome.

-A 2008 review by the U.S. Department of Veterans Affairs found no association between DU exposure and multisymptom illness, concluding that "exposure to DU munitions is not likely a primary cause of Gulf War illness".
+A 2008 review by the U.S. Department of Veterans Affairs found no association between DU exposure and multi-symptom illness, concluding that "exposure to DU munitions is not likely a primary cause of Gulf War illness".
 There is some evidence that long-term exposure to high doses of DU can cause other health problems that are unrelated to GWS.
 Since 2011, US combat veterans may claim disability compensation for health problems related to exposure to depleted uranium.
 The Veterans Administration decides these claims on a case-by-case basis.

 A 2018 study stated that "the number of Gulf War veterans who developed the Gulf War syndrome following exposure to high quantities of DU has risen to about one-third of the 800,000 U.S. forces deployed", with 25,000 of those having had a premature death.
 A 2021 study by a team at the University of Portsmouth tested urine samples of 154 US veterans, reporting that no soldiers with the syndrome were exposed to significant amounts of depleted uranium and that DU "is not and never was in the bodies of those who are ill at sufficient quantities to cause disease".